 - It is up to the lecturers to choose the tutors for their tutorials.
 We will thus pass the registered names to the lecturers who will then inform us which tutors they would like to assign to their tutorials.

-For astronomy courses, we will be able to give you feedback about your registration well before the courses start.
+For astronomy courses, we will in general be able to give you feedback about your registration well before the courses start.
 For general physics courses, this feedback will take longer because we will forward the registrations to the respective course managers, who have to handle a large number of excercise groups.
 Nonetheless, we will give you feedback as soon as possible.
-In general, the demand for PEP courses is particularly high, and you can be quite certain that your first choice will be approved.
+In general, the demand for PEP courses is particularly extremly high, and you can be almost certain that your first choice will be approved.